w3f/Grants-Program/applications/DotStriker!.md

 ### Team's experience

-The team first connected at Consensus 2025, sparking a collaboration that led to the creation of DotStrikers!
+The team first connected at Consensus 2025, sparking a collaboration that led to the creation of DotStriker!
 On our own, we do some pretty cool things too!

 Roman has over 14 years of software development experience, including several blockchain-related projects.
 He developed one of the first Libra blockchain transaction explorers, created a C# SDK for Move smart contracts, and built NFT smart contracts using OpenZeppelin.